-2. Black Diamonds Are Only Found In Central Africa and Brazil.
+2. Black Diamonds Are Only Found In Central Africa and Brazil

 3. Black Diamonds Are Found In Alluvial deposits.

 Big Black Diamonds are actually made up of many smaller black crystals.
 Typically, diamonds are a single solid stone but black diamonds are bound together by internal inclusions that hold millions of smaller pieces together.
-This is known as a polycrystalline structure and it is the reason why it has a dark color and it is also the reason for the dark grey spots on it.
+This is known as a polycrystalline structure and it is the reason why it has a dark color and it is also the reason for the dark grey spots on the diamond.

 Ancient Indian people used to consider black diamond as a curse because they resemble the color of a spider or snake’s eyes.
 The fable was even adopted as the representation of Yama, The God Of Death.

 Although, Italian people used to believe it as a sign of reconciliation.
 Italian people used to believe that touching a black diamond would bring them good fortune in their married life.

 6. Carbon Isotope Black Diamond Definition